 Week 3: “Build-Your-Own” Fast

-Use your prayerful discretion here; you may choose to fast from all food for a 24-hour period, fast from your favorite food for the week, fast from food from sun-up to sundown for five days, fast from sugars and other sweeteners, continue The Daniel Fast, continue the media fast, etc. This is entirely up to you!
-Do whatever you think will be meaningful to your spiritual life.
+Use your prayerful discretion here; you may choose to fast from all food for a 24-hour period, fast from your favorite food for the week, fast from food from sun-up to sundown for five days, fast from sugars and other sweeteners, continue the Daniel Fast, continue the media fast, etc.

 Go in grace today,